rocknRol/max7219mat/README.md

 Unfortunately this product is made to work like a simple scrolling text viewer.
 Technically it works like a big scrolling register where the bits go through from one chip Maxim 7219 to the other adjacent.
-On Internet you can find thousands projects to do this with Arduino or Raspberry using dedicated libraries.
+On Internet you can find thousands projects to do this with Arduino or Raspberry Pi using dedicated libraries.

 However to form a decent display I used four lines, but to drive every display 8x8 individually I have decided to hack them.
 The modification consists in interrupting the connection Data I/O and chip selection CS signal between the various Maxim 7219 chips.